ssiltanen/Converter/BMP-DDS Converter/ReadMe.txt

 This software works as a image file converter.
 At the moment the supported filetypes are DDS (DXT1/BC1) and BMP (24 bits per pixel).

+The architecture of this software is built in a way that new supported image types can be added by adding new classes that implement the interface IFiletype.
+No other parts of the software has to be altered to do so.

 Commands:
 L {<filename> | <file location>}
 	- Filename can be used if the file is in the same folder,